 - Complete all three areas (reading, math, and writing) of the Texas Success Initiative (TSI).

-2. Achieve at least a “C” in all prerequisite and other academic courses.
+- Achieve at least a “C” in all prerequisite and co-requisite courses.
 (NOTE: Most students admitted have above a 3.00 GPA.)

-4. Complete pre-admission TEAS V (Test of Essential Academic Skills) with an overall Academic Preparedness Level of Basic or above.
-Applicant is ineligible for admission if Academic Preparedness Level is Developmental.
+- Complete pre-admission TEAS V (Test of Essential Academic Skills) with an overall Academic Preparedness Level of Proficient or above.
+Applicant is ineligible for admission if Academic Preparedness Level is Basic or Developmental.
 TEAS V must be completed prior to applying to ADN program and TEAS V score sheet must be included in ADN application packet.

 Admission criteria are subject to change.
 It is the student’s responsibility to remain current with admission requirements.